jasmin-abernathy/Vevak-website/README.md

 # vevak-website
-Privacy-first personal safety application for Android.
+Official website for VeVak, a privacy-first personal safety application.